-This Psalm is titled, A Michtam of David.
-The title Michtam is commonly understood as golden; though others think it is related to a word meaning tocover.
-Since the Psalms with this title (16 and 56 to 60) are written from times of peril, some think the idea is of covering the lips in the sense of secrecy, as if this were a secret or silent Psalm given in a time of crisis.
-This is a wonderful Psalm relating how David found the secret of contentment and great gladness even in pressing times; and also speaks powerfully of Jesus and His work for us.
+This psalm is titled A Michtam of David.
+The title Michtam is commonly understood as golden; others think it is related to a word meaning to cover.
+Since the psalms with this title (16, 56-60) are written from times of peril, some think the idea is of covering the lips in the sense of secrecy, as if this were a secret or silent psalm given in a time of crisis.
+This is a wonderful song relating how David found the secret of contentment and great gladness even in pressing times; it also powerfully predicts Jesus and His work for us.

 A. David’s confidence in God.

 1. (1-3) What David’s soul said to the LORD.

 Preserve me, O God, for in You I put my trust.

 O my soul, you have said to the LORD,

 My goodness is nothing apart from You.”

 As for the saints who are on the earth,